 Participations in subsidiaries are recognized at cost after deducting for any impairment.
-Cost includes acquisition-related expenses and any contingent considerations.
+Cost includes acquisitionrelated expenses and any contingent considerations.
 When there is an indication that participations in subsidiaries are impaired, their recoverable amount is measured.
 If this is lower than the carrying amount, they are impaired.
-Impairment is recognized in the "Profit/loss from participations in group companies" item in the Parent Company income statement.
+Impairment is recognized in the "Profit/loss from participations in group companies".